 If inflation proves to be a bigger threat, the Fed could keep interest rates higher for longer or could cut rates if the job market shows signs of collapsing.

-The chances of the Fed cutting interest rates this summer are looking slimmer, with more officials holding off on action.
-But President Donald Trump has argued that keeping the federal funds rate too high would make it harder for businesses and consumers to borrow, putting further strain on the U.S. economy.
+The likelihood of a Fed rate cut this summer is fading, with more officials holding off on taking action.
+But President Donald Trump has argued that keeping the federal funds rate too high would make it harder for businesses and consumers to borrow, adding to the strain on the U.S. economy.

-The federal funds rate is the Fed's main tool for conducting monetary policy and regulating the economy.
-The Fed has cut rates to near zero to support the world's No. 1 economy during the pandemic and raised them to a two-decade high since 2022 in its fight against inflation.
+The federal funds rate is the Fed's main tool for implementing monetary policy and regulating the economy.
+The Fed has cut rates to near zero to support the world's No. 1 economy during the pandemic and raised them to a two-decade high from 2022 in the fight against inflation.

-Data on June 11 showed that U.S. consumer prices rose less than expected in May, prompting traders to increase bets that the Fed will cut interest rates at its policy meeting in September.
+Data on June 11 showed that US consumer prices rose less than expected in May, prompting traders to increase bets on the possibility of the Fed cutting interest rates at its policy meeting in September.

-The Trump administration's rapid and repeated tariff moves have left policymakers cautious, waiting for more data to fully assess the impact of new trade barriers before moving forward with monetary policy adjustments.
+The Trump administration's rapid and shifting tariff moves have policymakers cautious, waiting for more data to fully assess the impact of new trade barriers before continuing to adjust monetary policy.

-All eyes will be on Fed Chairman Jerome Powell's summary of economic projections released at this week's meeting for clues on the next direction.
+All eyes will be on Fed Chairman Jerome Powell's summary of economic projections released at this week's meeting for clues on the direction of the Fed going forward.
 Powell's comments are key to addressing issues such as inflation risks and global uncertainty.

 According to forecasts, from now until June 2026, the Fed will reduce the benchmark interest rate by a total of 100 basis points, to the range of 3.25-3.5%.